 like alcohol and coffee are addictive because they influence body chemistry in

-to vitamins or minerals for the same reason.
-Substance can influence body
+addicted to vitamins or minerals for the same reason.
+Substance can influence

 For example, adrenal glandular supplements, thyroid supplements and hormones, ginseng, maca, ephedra, guarana, yohimbe, ginger, cayenne and other stimulant herbs can also give one a temporary feeling of well being.
 Again, these herbs and products have many beneficial qualities.
 However, most contain subtle stimulants that are damaging, so they must be used carefully, if at all.
 Otherwise their addictive properties easily overshadow their benefits and the patient becomes worse over time.